 Dear NHSEB community,

-As 2019 draws to a close, I would like to ask that you remember the NHSEB’s mission and impact, and consider a contribution as part of your year-end giving.
+As 2020 draws to a close, I ask that you remember NHSEB’s mission and impact, and consider a contribution as part of your year-end giving.
 As we make final preparations for our first Ethics Bowl season conducted online, launch and scale new programming, and continue our growth around the country, now is a particularly crucial time for support.
-In view of this, for a limited time, we are excited to announce that all financial gifts up to $50,000 will be matched, dollar for dollar, thanks to a generous gift from the Marc Sanders Foundation.
+In view of this, we are excited to announce that all financial gifts up to $55,000 will be matched, dollar for dollar, by the Marc Sanders Foundation.

 Now, perhaps more than ever, it is crucial for us to think, discuss, and get to work together on the issues that confront us all.
-All across the country students are sitting down to the difficult task of thinking hard together about the most pressing issues of our time—from assessing the student loan crisis to evaluating plantation weddings, from engaging with hate speech to meeting the threat of climate change.
+All across the country students are sitting down to the difficult task of doing just this—from assessing the moral dimensions of the pandemic to thinking hard about the roles of building names and policing, from evaluating modes of disagreement to answering tough questions about privacy on social media.
 In some states, competition is off to an early start, with regionals having already occurred in Virginia and North Carolina with the NHSEBBridge bowl.
 All of these students, of course, are the reason we are all here, and the reason that many of you likely feel so strongly about our program.
-A New York Times op-ed earlier this Fall argued that the Ethics Bowl format provides a venue for students to hone their skills and work together in truly collaborative fashion, even over deeply entrenched disagreements.
-Authors Jonathan Ellis and Francesca Hovagimian point out that “Disagreeing constructively is a skill—one of the most difficult and important there is.
-In encouraging students to practice this skill, the Ethics Bowl fosters what may be the most important intellectual virtue of all: openness to changing your mind.”
-An overwhelming majority of participating students affirm that participation in the NHSEB empowers them and helps them to sharpen skills they will need to engage and thrive in an increasingly diverse and complicated world.
+The Ethics Bowl format provides a venue for students to hone their skills and work together in truly collaborative fashion, even over deeply entrenched disagreements.
+An overwhelming majority of those students affirm that participation in the NHSEB empowers them and helps them to sharpen skills they will need to engage and thrive in an increasingly diverse and complicated world.
 Of the students who participated in our program in 2019-2020:

-Gratefully, and with warm wishes for a wonderful holiday season,
+Gratefully, and with warm wishes for a wonderful new year,

 Director, National High School Ethics Bowl